itsmattking/genera/README.md

 ## Notes

-Genera depends on using CSS transitions to trigger events, so it's a good idea to use the example as a base to start from.
+Genera depends on using CSS transitions to trigger events, so it's a good idea to use the example as a base to start from to get an idea of how it all works instead of starting from scratch.

+## Dependencies

+Genera depends on jQuery 1.7.2 or higher.